Z2gK/hhc24-writeup/Act2.md

 ## Microsoft KC7

-This challenge which revolves around using Kusto Query Language (KQL) to analyse logs from a malware incident.
-There are four sections in total - the player gets the **SILVER AWARD** when two sections are completed, and the **GOLD AWARD** for four.
+This challenge revolves around using the Kusto Query Language (KQL) to analyse logs from a malware incident.
+There are four sections in total - the player gets the **SILVER AWARD** when two sections are completed, and the **GOLD AWARD** for all four.
 The challenge can be accessed at <http://kc7cyber.com/go/hhc24>.

 ### Section 1: KQL 101